William Sayle: The English Civil War

-In the 1640s, Bermuda was divided by conflict between the episcopal Church of England and Bermuda's revolutionary Independent Puritans and Presbyterians.
+In the 1640s, Bermuda was divided by conflict between the episcopal Church of England and revolutionary Independent Puritans and Presbyterians.
 This was the same as the conflict between Bermudian Royalists and Parliamentarians, as the English Civil War extended into the English colonies.
-In Bermuda, most of the settlers had already become estranged from the Somers Isles Company as those shareholders who had remained in England had barred those who lived in Bermuda from having any say in the management of the company.
+In Bermuda, most of the settlers had already become estranged from the Somers Isles Company as those shareholders who had remained in England had barred those who lived in Bermuda from having any say in the management of the company (as only those who attended the company's annual general meetings in England were able to vote upon its policies).
 This meant that, although most land was by then owned by residents like Sayle, their interests were thwarted in order to ensure maximum profits for the shareholders in England.
-As most of the shareholders in England sided with Parliament when war broke out, most Bermudians saw their interests as aligned with the Crown's.
+As most of the shareholders in England sided with Parliament (the officer in Bermuda usually referred to as the "Governor of Bermuda" was actually the "Lieutenant-Governor of Bermuda", with the office of "Governor" held at the time held by one of the largest absentee adventurers, Lord High Admiral of the Parliamentary navy Robert Rich, the Earl of Warwick) when war broke out, most Bermudians saw their interests as aligned with the Crown's.
+The military force in Bermuda was composed of nine companies of militia infantry and the volunteer artillery that manned the coastal batteries.
+This was a part time force, able to be mobilised during war or emergency, and with all of the officers and other ranks being Bermudians.

 As the Crown and the Church of England attempted to assert their authorities, similar conflicts took place in other parts of the English realm leading up to the Civil War and the Interregnum, as well as in English-ruled Ireland (where native Irish Catholics and royalists would be suppressed after the 1649–1653 Cromwellian conquest of Ireland, and from where Presbyterian settlers from the Kingdom of England and the Kingdom of Scotland, resenting the Crown's attempts in the 1630s to bring them under Episcopalian authority, had begun to re-emigrate to North America where they became known as Scots-Irish or Scotch-Irish).

+From 1644 to 1646 (interrupted by a brief governorship by Captain Josias Forster, who had been loathed by the Independents), Bermuda was governed by The Triumvirate of Captain William Sayle, Stephen Paynter, and William Wilkinson, all of whom were Independents whose rule was resented by the larger part of the population.
+They established a minority rule that both the Episcopalians and the Presbyterians found tyrannical, resulting in their alliance against the Independents (whereas in England the Presbyterians had allied with the Independents under Parliament against the Royalist Episcopalians).

+On 14 May 1645, moderate Richard Norwood wrote to the Governor and Company in London: